Skip to main content

 Linked bank accounts are the best way to get your data into Stessa and to keep it current going forward.
 Smaller banks can be problematic.

-For Chrome, navigate to Chrome > Preferences > Advanced > Content Settings > Cookies and then make sure "Block third-party cookies" is set to off.
+• Go to Chrome > Preferences > Advanced > Content Settings > Cookies

 Successful Connection but No Accounts Found

-Log out from your bank, return to Stessa, and use this secure link to try the connection again.
+4. Log out of your bank, return to Stessa, and try again using the secure connection link.

 Why Did My Bank Connection Break in the First Place?